nacekoprivec/anomaly-detection/README.md

 If we have a pre-trained model, we load it by specifying:
    * load_model_from: location of pre-trained iForest model.
 This is an optional parameter.
 If it is not provided train_data must be and vice versa.
 If neither of them are provided the retrain interval must be and the model will output undefiner results untill the first retrain.  (example: "models/IsolationForest") in the config file.
 Example config: IsolationForest.json <br>
-If the model is to be trained from file, the file must have 2 columns, timestamp and ftr_vector where ftr_vector holds a feature vector in string format.
+If the model is to be trained from file, the file must have 2 columns, timestamp and ftr_vector where ftr_vector holds a feature vector in string format.<br>
+To see the train and retrain file formats see [Training files](#training-files).

 4. **PCA + Isolation forest:** PCA (Principal component analysis) projects high dimensional data to a lower dimensional space.
 Very effective first step, if we have a large number of features in an instance (even > 1000).
 First, PCA is applied to the input data followed by the Isolation forest algorithm.
 In addition to the Isolation forest requirements, the following parameters must be specified in the config file: \
-    * N_components: dimensionality of the PCA output space (example: 5)
+    * N_components: dimensionality of the PCA output space (example: 5)<br>
+To see the train and retrain file formats see [Training files](#training-files).

 5. **Welfords algorithm:** Very simmilar to border check only in this case UL and LL are calculated with every new sample (with equations: UL=online_mean_consumption+X*online_standard_+deviation and LL=online_mean_consumption-X*online_standard_+deviation).
 There are two modes for this method.
 Frist one calculates mean and standard deviation of the previous N samples and the second one calculates them for all the datasamples so far.
 It requires the following arguments in the config file: